Tornadoes of 1978: May 4

 A minor tornado outbreak caused severe damage in Clearwater, Florida, killing 3 people.
 The damage from the Clearwater tornado was rated F3.
 An F2 tornado struck Gainesville, Florida, injuring at least 4 people.

 May 12

 An F3 tornado caused 17 injuries in Gracey, Kentucky.

 June

 148 tornadoes were reported in the U.S. in June.
 On June 20, there were three tornadoes, with the strongest being an F2 tornado in Bryans Road, Maryland.

 June 17

 On June 17, an F1 tornado capsized a boat, drowning 16 people.

 June 25

 A minor outbreak of tornadoes occurred in Northern Indiana.
 An F3 tornado touched down on the northwestern end of Indianapolis.
 Another F3 damaged buildings in Lafayette, Indiana.
 An F0 satellite tornado, the satellite tornado of the Lafayette tornado, briefly touched down in a small field at least two miles north of West Lafayette, Indiana.

 July

 143 tornadoes were reported in the U.S. in July.

-July 4

-Many tornadoes tore through North Dakota, including an F4 tornado that killed 5 people in Elgin.